 Other results of the first-time survey by SOASTA, Inc., a cloud-based testing and analytics company in Mountain View, CA., which has advised Gilt, Windows, TurboTax , et al:

 • 83 percent expressed concerns about the so-called fiscal cliff – with 30 percent saying it will make them buy less this year

 • 40 percent say this year’s holiday shopping season shows the economy is getting better

 • 12 percent say they’ll be leaving the hustle and bustle behind – and making their own gifts this year

 • 5 percent will scrap the Tuesday deadline altogether – and shop for holiday gifts after Christmas

 The survey also found that a majority of people (55 percent) are using online retail sites to shop for the holidays this year, while less than half – 46 percent – are still schlepping around to brick-and-mortar stores, dragging bags and boxes and who knows what else back to cars and buses and trains (and then needing medical attention for bad backs, further racking up their costs).

 For those of us who use our smartphones to shop for the holidays, nearly 60 percent said retail websites are performing better than last year, while just 6 percent said they’ve performed worse and 26 percent said there was no change.
 (The survey also found, by the way, that the percentage of Americans who own smart phones is now equal to the percentage of Americans who own regular mobile phones – 46 percent to 46 percent.)

-All of this is why Tom Lounibos, CEO of SOASTA, explains that for today’s successful retailers, “It’s more important than ever for websites and mobile apps to work effectively.
+All of this is why Tom Lounibos, the CEO of SOUSTA, explains that for today’s successful retailers, “It’s more important than ever for websites and mobile apps to work effectively.
 Even with concerns about the fiscal cliff, shoppers are still actively buying – still actively planning to shop between now and Christmas.
 So retailers need to make sure they’re prepared for the continuous shopping season.”